kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/inventory-scriptableobject/inventory-display-slot.md

 ###BtnAddDiamond Prefab:
  - Included with InventoryDisplay Package
+ - Create additional BtnAdd - Items by creating a duplicate of the BtnAddDiamond prefab in the hierarchy and

 Configure Button OnClick to execute PickUp method:  AddItem( )
 ![](/assets/Screen Shot 2019-04-08 at 3.26.05 PM.png)